 Frozen meals and boxed meals

-Frozen dinners contain similar dangerous plastics like BPA and phthalates, and also contain almost every known chemical additive out there if you aren’t careful.
+Frozen dinners contain similar dangerous plastics like BPA and phthalates, and also contain almost every known chemical additive out there if you aren’t careful. food preservatives

-These include: TBHQ, phosphates, nitrites, food dyes, MSG, BHA, BHT, soybean oil, corn oil, polysorbate 60, 65 or 80, and propylene glycol.
+These include TBHQ, phosphates, nitrites, food dyes, MSG, BHA, BHT, soybean oil, corn oil, polysorbate 60, 65 or 80, and propylene glycol.

 Cookies and baked goods